jojozhuang/jojozhuang.github.io/_posts/2017-10-13-data-fix-with-javascript-for-web-application.md

 show = gDebugText;
 ```
-Click the 'Run' button, the string returned from javascript function will be displayed in the output box.
+Click the 'Run' button, the log of the data fix will be displayed in the output box.
 ```
 Data Fix with JS: Update products by doubling their prices: START
 [fixProduct]: #1 out of 3, Before fix: ProductId=1, ProductName=Xbox, Price=100.0